 (Autonomic Dysfunction after Mild Traumatic Brain Injury Brain Sci.
 2017 Aug)

-Other symptoms of mild concussion may include disorientation, trouble focusing, confusion, slower reaction times, difficulty remembering things, headaches, stomach ache, nausea, motion sickness (eg. riding in a car makes your child feel sick), avoidance of amusement park rides, sensitivity to light, feel worse or tired after reading, can’t read in a car, feel worse when watching TV or using a computer, can’t keep one eye open when the other is closed, can’t roll the eyes, or even feeling more tired than usual, or napping more often than before.
+Other symptoms of mild concussion syndrome may include disorientation, trouble focusing, confusion, slower reaction times, difficulty remembering things, and headaches.
+But there are also symptoms you might not realize are related to concussion syndrome: stomach ache, nausea, or motion sickness.
+Does riding in a car makes your child feel sick?
+Does your child have avoidance of amusement park rides?
+What about sensitivity to light?
+Feeling worse or tired after reading, or can’t read in a car?
+Feeling worse when watching TV or using a computer?
+Some of our patients can’t keep one eye open when the other is closed, or can’t roll their eyes.
+Feeling more tired than usual, or napping more often than before can also be a symptom of mild concussion syndrome.

-Do you have a history of mild head trauma?
+Did you ever have a minor concussion?
 Can’t remember?
-Most people just ignore the minor blows they’ve had to the head.
+Most people just ignore the minor concussions they’ve had.
 Did you hit your head on something while you were standing up, or bump into a glass door or window?
 Did something from the closet fall on your head?
 Have you had a nose job (rhinoplasty)?
 Did you have an auto collision and not hit your head (shaken brain)?

-Over time, functional post concussion changes can seemingly be far-removed from your brain: such as a mysterious case of constipation, or a case of “gastro-paresis” that baffles all of your GI doctors (2).
+Over time, minor concussion changes can seemingly be far-removed from your brain: such as a mysterious case of constipation, or “gastro-paresis” that baffles all of your GI doctors (2).
 Traumatic brain injury (TBI) can lead to chronic inflammation of your gastrointestinal system, weakness on one side of your body, feeling overwhelmed, depression and feeling stuck, eyesight getting worse, or steady, unexplained weight gain.
-A mild brain concussion can lead to avoidance of certain activities or behaviors involving motion, coordination, or balance (eg. you never go on rides at amusement parks).
+A mild concussion can lead to avoidance of certain activities or behaviors involving motion, coordination, or balance (eg. you never go on rides at amusement parks).
 We might even call this a mild balance disorder.

-The risk of doing nothing is long-term brain deficit.
+The risk of doing no treatment is long-term brain deficit.
 Grades go down with multiple concussions.
 The likelihood of going to college goes down with multiple concussions.
-SAT scores go down with multiple concussions, but there is help available (3).
+SAT scores go down with multiple concussions (3), but we can help.

 Have Questions?